 NFV and Cloud platform provide virtual resources and control functionality of them to users and administrators.

-Figure 3 shows an high level architecture of NFV focusing *Virtualized Infrastructure*.
+Figure 3 shows the high level architecture of NFV focusing on the NFVI, i.e. the virtualized infrastructure.

-*Virtualized Infrastructure* provides virtual resources, such as virtual machine (VM) and virtual network.
-Those virtual resources are used to run *applications* that could be component of a network service which is managed by user of NFV platform. *Virtualized Infrastructure Manager* provides functionalities of controlling and viewing virtual resources on hardware (physical) resources to users and administrators.
-OpenStack is a prominent candidate for this *Virtualized Infrastructure Manager*.
-Administrator may control Virtualized Infrastructure without *Virtualized Infrastructure Manager*.
+The NFVI provides virtual resources, such as virtual machines (VM) and virtual networks.
+Those virtual resources are used to run applications that could be component of a network service which is managed by the consumer(s) of the NFVI.
+The Virtualized Infrastructure Manager (VIM) provides functionalities of controlling and viewing virtual resources on hardware (physical) resources to the consumers, i.e. users and administrators.
+OpenStack is a prominent candidate for this VIM.
+The administrator may control the NFVI without using the VIM.

 Figure 3 - High level architecture